bobbingwide/oik-weightcountry-shipping/readme.txt

 You can group countries that share same delivery costs (e.g. USA and Canada, European Union countries, etc.) or set the shipping costs on a per-country basis.

-If you're using WooCommerce 2.6 you should use [Weight zone shipping for WooCommerce 2.6](https://wordpress.org/plugins/oik-weight-zone-shipping/) as this is integrated with Shipping Zones.
+If you're using WooCommerce 2.6 or 3.0 you should use [Weight zone shipping for WooCommerce](https://wordpress.org/plugins/oik-weight-zone-shipping/) as this is integrated with Shipping Zones.